cinquemb/crowdfund-mine/README.md

 crowdfund-mine
 ==============

-General Experiment to mine social media data in cotext of crowdfunction
+General experiment to mine social media data in context of crowdfunding